git4rk/ApplicationServeronCloud/getting-started.md

 Review the details in the service configuration summary, including the estimated time that it will take to provision.

-**Reserve contract:** Make sure the **Billing** option is set to _Reserve Contract_.
+**Reserve contract:** Make sure that the **Billing** option is set to _Reserve Contract_.
 If you don't see the option, verify that [your org](../../account/orgs_spaces.html){:new_window} is exactly the same, including case and whitespace, as the org name for your contract.
 If you provision the service without selecting reserve contract billing, pay-as-you-go billing is used.

 Click **Provision** to set up your {{site.data.keyword.appserver_short}} environment.